ErwinM/acts_as_tenant/README.md

 Installation
 ------------
-Acts_As_Tenant will only work on Rails 3.1 and up.
+acts_as_tenant will only work on Rails 3.1 and up.
 This is due to changes made to the handling of default_scope, an essential pillar of the gem.

 To use it, add it to your Gemfile: